matohawk/GruntIntroductionCourse/README.md

 ## 4. Use Case

-### 4.1 I want to concatenate my files  (see code in project)
+### I want to compile my SCSS files ( see code in project )

- * node linux Ubuntu `apt-get install node` else see website node

- * install grunt `sudo npm install -g grunt-cli`

- * Create a package.json

- * Create a config file GruntFile.js
+ * Start to the solution 4.1

- * Install the node module grunt concat `npm install grunt-contrib-concat --save-dev`
+ * Install the node module grunt compass `npm install grunt-contrib-compass --save-dev`

- * Configure the concatenate task in the GruntFile.js - see [Github](https://github.com/gruntjs/grunt-contrib-concat)
+ * Configure the compass task in the GruntFile.js - see [Github](https://github.com/gruntjs/grunt-contrib-compass)

  * And launch the task `grunt`